 County Grant Funded

 In 1978, Onslow County Youth Services opened its doors.
-Currently, the agency operates on grants through the North Carolina Department of Juvenile Justice and Delinquency Prevention and Onslow County Government.
+Currently, the agency operates on grants through the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice and Onslow County Government.